garcrich/portfolio/README.md

 3. Run `npm start` to start the development server.
 4. Open your browser and navigate to `http://localhost:3000`.

+## Testing

+This project uses React Testing Library for testing components.
+To run the tests, follow these steps:

+1. Run `npm test` to execute the test suite.
+2. Press `a` to run all tests.

 ## Contributions

 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.
-Your contributions are always welcome!
+Your contributions are always welcome! 🙂